Seoul, South Korea (2017)

 The Gwanghwamun Gategate marks the southern entrance to the palace grounds and is located at the top of Sejongno, one of the busiest & most symbolic streets in the city of Seoul.
 Here are a few more capture from this night in the vicinity of the gate and along Sejonjno.

-More captures form moving around via the metro.
+More captures from moving around Seoul via the metro.

 A few captures in and around the Dondaemun Design Plaza (DDP) captured over a few different visits.